openownership/register/README.markdown

   (this will prompt you for a password, ask another dev to share the readonly user's password with you).

+We also need to clone the production elastic search instance.
+- Go to https://cloud.elastic.co/deployments (login details in 1Password)
+- Click 'Create deployment'
+- Fill-in the following options:
+  - Name: Ticket name (e.g. OO-182 Upgrade Elasticsearch)
+  - Cloud platform: Leave as AWS
+  - Region: EU (Ireland)
+  - Version: Same as production (hopefully the default)
+  - Tick the box 'Select a deployment to restore from its latest snapshot' and choose 'Production' from the dropdown that appears
+  - 'Optimize your deployment': Leave as the default
+  - Click 'Customize deployment' to set the instance sizes etc
+  - Reduce 'Fault tolerance' to '1 node'
+  - Select 2GB of ram per node
+  - Disable 'APM'
+- Finally, click 'Create deployment' and wait for it to start up.
+- Copy the password for the `elastic` user that's shown to you on the next page

-Back in the Heroku console for the review app, click on the "Elasticsearch" addon to open it's console, then:
+Back in the Heroku console for the review app
-- Reset the password by going to the "Shield" tab and clicking on "Reset" – the new username and password will show on screen.
-- Now add this username and password in the `FOUNDELASTICSEARCH_URL` config variable in the review app's config (via the Heroku console) – since it uses Basic Auth, the URL should end up like: `https://<username>:<password>@<host>`.
+- Add the full url to your new elastic cluster into a new `ELASTIC_CLOUD_URL` setting – since it uses Basic Auth, the URL should end up like:
+  `https://elastic:<password>@<host>`, where `<password>` is what you copied from the elastic cloud console.
-- Now update the `ELASTICSEARCH_URL_ENV_NAME` config variable to be `FOUNDELASTICSEARCH_URL`
+- Update the `ELASTICSEARCH_URL_ENV_NAME` config variable to `ELASTIC_CLOUD_URL`

 Now open the Mlab admin by clicking on the "mLab MongoDB …" addon, then:
 - Wait for this to finish being set up.